Open-Markets-Initiative/wireshark-lua/ReadMe.md

 For decoding information: [Wireshark Protocol Decoding](https://www.wireshark.org/docs/wsug_html_chunked/ChCustProtocolDissectionSection.html "Wireshark Protocol Selection Documentation")

-The scripts are plain, readable Lua and are LLM friendly: you can point a large language model at a dissector and ask it to hide fields, rename columns, or adjust which parts of a protocol are shown, then reload the plugin to see the change immediately.
-This makes real time editing of protocol visibility in Wireshark straightforward without regenerating from the models.
+Omi Lua dissectors are LLM friendly: you can point a large language model at a dissector and ask it to hide fields, rename columns, or adjust which parts of a protocol are shown, then reload the plugin to see the change immediately.

 ## Development